- About 70% of people diagnosed with breast cancer will never have a recurrence.

 A bilateral mastectomy, or surgical removal of both breasts, significantly reduces your chances of breast cancer relapse.
 However, there is still a minimal chance that residual breast tissue or cancer cells could recur on the chest wall.

 If you’ve had a lateral mastectomy, in which only one breast is removed, you can still develop breast cancer in the opposite breast.
-An annual screening mammogram of the remaining breast is essential to detect any abnormalities.
+An annual screening mammogram of the remaining breast is essential to screen for any abnormalities.

 It’s important to note that a mastectomy does not reduce your risk of getting cancer somewhere else in your body.